Why I voted against concurrence in the Ethics Commissioner’s Maloney ReportFebruary 19, 2021

 To my ears, the Commissioner’s words (thus translated into a comprehensible sentence) sound vengeful and petty—particularly when one learns that:

-- Mr Maloney submitted what he believed to be complete records to the Commissioner’s office, in the form of paper copies of all relevant records, on January 23 [at para.
-11] (which was only seventeen days late, and which was at least a month in advance of five other Liberal MPs [at para.
-18] and which seems likely to have been in advance of many MPs from other parties as well);
+(1) Mr Maloney submitted what he believed to be complete records to the Commissioner’s office, in the form of paper copies of all relevant records, on January 23 [at para.
+11].
+This means that Mr Maloney was only seventeen days late, and which was at least a month in advance of five other Liberal MPs [at para.
+18] and which seems likely, as well, to have been in advance of many MPs from other parties;

 I note that if it is the case that Mr Maloney was worried that the Commissioner might return to this five-question page at a later date and subject the disclosure statement to further scrutiny, then Mr Maloney had every reason to worry about the consequences of giving a definitive answer to an ambiguous question, which would provide the Commissioner with all the ammunition needed to make a future accusation that Mr Maloney was deliberately making a false statement.

 Many MPs are puzzled by the forms sent to us by the Commissioner’s office, which are not always written as clearly as one might wish.
 Frankly, we all have reason to be worried on this count.

 Of course, I do not actually assert that the Commissioner acted vindictively—merely that this is a viable hypothesis, for which additional evidence, one way or the other, could be provided only if the subject-matter of the Commissioner’s finding were turned over to the appropriate committee of the House of Commons.